What is Routing?

 Unfortunately Callsign and Zone Routing can't be done from a mobile rig.
 You gateway software is not intelligent enough to handle routing through a phone network.
 (We are working on that!)
 Smart Groups are accessible from a mobile hot-spot.
 Unlike the legacy STARnet Digital Groups, Smart Groups can be used from a mobile hot-spot (like a hot-spot using a smart-phone for its Internet connection).
 Routing has a significant advantage for mobile users because it's simpler to get connected to your friends and start talking!

 There is one potential problem with Group Routing from a mobile hot-spot: Cellphone based networks are constantly changing ports for their clients.
 As a result, if there is a lot of dead time on a Smart Group that you are listening to, your phone provider might change the routing port to a new number and close down the old one.
 The result is that you will effectively be disconnected from the Smart Group.
 You'll still be subscribed, but the Smart Group will still be sending you voice data to your old port.
 To get reconnected, just key up and by doing so, you will inform your Smart Group of your new port number.
-We are investigating ways to solve this minor problem.
+We have recently implemented a new "keep alive" feature in Smart Groups that should keep a port locked open.
+However, it is still possible that your mobile hot-spot might loose its connection.
+If you suspect that might be the case, just key up again to re-establish the connection.

 I'd like to try Routing, but I am afraid of making a mistake.
 Can you help?